Camp Sakawawin Photos

 The mess hall at Sakawawin, lower-left photo, was a typical open-sided camp structure used to efficiently feed large numbers of Scouts simultaneously.
 As in the case of seasonal resorts, the quality of food was important in getting campers to return year after year.
 Camp Sakawawin closed about 1947 and Scouts were relocated to other facilities.
 Click photo for full size image, in new window.

-permission of the authors
+Photos, text used with permission of the authors

 Blairstown and Its Neighbors